 Project Noah is a crowdsourced online database of plants and animals that lets kids become citizen scientists.
 Kids use the camera on their mobile device to capture images of their local ecosystems, then share them through the app or by uploading them to the Project Noah website.
 Photos are added to a growing field guide that kids can view as an interactive world map.
 Kids can also actively join specific local or global missions, contributing valued scientific data.

-The Project Noah website allows you to set up a classroom account, but this isn't accessible in the mobile app.
+The Project Noah website allows you to set up a classroom account, but unless you have the Amplify version, this isn't accessible in the mobile app.
 There are some privacy concerns, as Project Noah is also a social network that contains user-created content, but that's more pronounced on the website than in the app.
 User-generated entries may not provide the most detailed information for each organism, but Project Noah provides a great opportunity for teachers to get kids started observing, researching, and writing about their environments.